Why are franchises successful? The battle against independent businesses

 However, this support can often turn on a dime.
 Especially as an economy starts to struggle.
 Franchisees must remember they don’t have as much control over their operations as they’d like to think they do.
 Even as parent companies pitch their franchise options as being ripe for entrepreneurs.
 You may wonder why franchises are successful but, it’s often the biggest names that take a hit.

 We’ve seen how this dynamic can play out recently in the food and drink industry.
 Here, franchising is prevalent.
-The latest data from the British Retail Consortium and Nielsen showed food inflation reached 14.5% in February.
+According to data from the British Retail Consortium and Nielsen, food inflation reached 14.5% in February 2023.
 Fresh food prices also rose to 16.3%.
 This was the highest rate seen since 2008.
 As these costs rise, large companies can pass them onto franchisees to deal with.

 commercial property guide